FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

-was possible to have autonomous robots/weapons that could act more ethically moral than their human counterparts who could potentially carry emotional baggage and can act irrationally under dangerous environments that according to the speaker, "humans weren’t made to be in".
-I agree with this argument, but I also recognize that I’m a pretty idealistic person.
+was possible to have autonomous robots/weapons that could act more ethically moral than their human counterparts who could potentially carry emotional baggage and can act irrationally under dangerous environments that according to the speaker, "humans weren't made to be in".
+I agree with this argument, but I also recognize that I'm a pretty idealistic person.

 Unfortunately, I noticed most of the audience looking at their laps.